-In g

-The weekly mentorship, led by Iskul team members Jefry Musa and Rahmat Mosa, is pivotal for the success of the content creator program.
+Weekly mentorship, led by Iskul team members Jefry Musa and Rahmat Mosa, is pivotal for the success of the content creator program.
 The mentors guided the participants through ideation, shooting, and editing, resulting in 39 videos spanning cultural and community-related themes.
 Iskul's establishment of YouTube, Facebook, and TikTok accounts has enabled widespread sharing of these videos, fostering community engagement and awareness.

 Achievements from Content Creation